 SUNDAY MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY SATURDAY 28 29 30 1 2 3 4 2000 - S.C.
 Governor Jim Hodges signs a bill to make Martin Luther King Jr.'s birthday an official state holiday.
 S.C. is the last state to recognize the day as a holiday.
 1898 - Septima Poinsette Clark, commonly referred to as "The Mother of the Movement" was born in Charleston, S.C.
 1933 - James Brown often referred to as "The Godfather of Soul" was born in Barnwell, S.C.
 5 6 7 8 9 10 11 CINCO DE MAYO 1750 - The South Carolina Gazette reports that Caesar, a S.C. slave, has been granted his freedom and life time annuity in exchange for his cures for poison and rattlesnake bites.
 12 13 14 15 16 17 18 1862 - Enslaved ship pilot and future S.C. politician, Robert Smalls, liberates 16 slaves by piloting a stolen Confederate ship, called the Planter, through enemy territory.
-MOTHER'S DAY 1872 - Matilda Evans was born in Aiken, S.C. and began her own practice, becoming the first licensed African American female physician in the state.
-ARMED FORCES DAY 19 20 21 22 23 24 25 1963 - Over 1,000 University of South Carolina students support an anti-integration rally in Columbia by marching to the State House.
-26 27 28 29 30 31 1 MEMORIAL DAY 1822 - The Denmark "conspiracy" is uncovered and curtailed by authorities in Charleston, S.C.
+1872 - Matilda Evans was born in Alken, S.C. and began her own MOTHER'S DAY practice, becoming the first licensed African American female physician in the state.
+ARMED FORCES DAY 19 20 1963 - Over 1,000 University of South Carolina students support an anti-integration rally in Columbia by marching to the State House.
+21 22 23 24 25 26 27 MEMORIAL DAY 28 29 1822 - The Denmark "conspiracy" is uncovered and curtailed by authorities in Charleston, S.C.
+31 1 anice Wannamaker Marshall, a St. Matthews, S.C. native, is the daughter of Verna Wannamaker Abney.
+She is married to Dr. Henry Thomas Marshall Jr. and, together, are the proud parents to their only daughter.
+Marshall was educated in the Calhoun County Public School System before attending Claflin University, earning a bachelor's degree in Social Studies.